03kev/Obsidian-Backup/University/02 Programmazione I/Appunti Teoria/To remember for exam.md

 <span style="color:rgb(124, 124, 124)">This way a variable always holds a defined value of its type: there are no uninitialized variables</span>

+A variable is a piece of storage containing a value.
+When they are created by declarations, they are identified by a name.
+Some others are however identified only by expressions like `x[i]` or `x.f`.
+- All these expressions read the value of a variable <span style="color:rgb(124, 124, 124)">(except when they appear on the left side of an assignment, in which case a new value is assigned to the variable)</span>

 ##### Short variable declaration (Dichiarazione breve)

 ```go unwrap title: